New Palaygo Talk in action

 Palaygo Tour - Hiroshima students visit and stay in Victoria, Australia

-In March 2019 15 students from Kindai Hiroshima High School in Higashihiroshima, Japan which has been engaged with Palaygo since 2016 visited their Palaygo counterpart school in Victoria, Derinya Primary School and homestayed with the students' families.
+In March 2019 15 students from Kindai Hiroshima High School in Higashihiroshima, Japan which have been engaged with Palaygo since 2016 visited their Palaygo counterpart school in Victoria, Derinya Primary School and homestayed with the students' families.
 It was a very touching and exciting period for both the visitors and hosts.
 The tour and visit photos can be seen here at Kindai's school blog.

 Kinki University High School students embrace Palaygo

 Since June 2016, junior high school students at Kindai University High School in Higashihiroshima have been enjoying Palaygo.

 The school has introduced Palaygo into all Year 7 students as part of their International Education curriculum and to let the students understand the joy of learning English.

 The students are lately enjoying their communication with their Australia counterparts on topics such as the Olympics and their local baseball team Hiroshima Carp winning the championship for the first time in 25 years!

 Palaygo presented at NSJLE (National Symposium for Japanese Language Education)